iamskyy666/go-fiber/readme.md

 That tells the browser: **“download this file”**, not “open it inline.”

-You can also set it manually if needed:
+We can also set it manually if needed:

 ```go
 c.Set("Content-Disposition", "attachment; filename=myfile.pdf")